 • As part of our park area, we have a splendid Band shell/Gazebo for both leisure activities and concerts.

 • Our Walking Trail is a 0.35-mile long, 4-foot wide asphalt and cinder trail that meanders its way around the outer boundary of the park.
 This trail has a great deal of activity, attracting peoples from a several mile radius to walk and to take in the beauty and serenity of the park.

-• The North Carolina Cotton Museum, a privately-owned non-profit organization operated by the North Wayne Heritage Museum, Inc is next door to our temporary Town Hall at 101 West School Street, and across from the Community Center.
+• The North Carolina Cotton Museum, a privately-owned non-profit organization operated by the North Wayne Heritage Museum, Inc is across from the Town Hall.
 Their normal operating hours are from 2pm to 4pm on the 4th Sunday of the month; they are also open other times by appointment; just call Rosie Colvin at 919-920-3028 or David Bissette at 919-738-8939 before you drop in.

 • Pikeville’s park includes several acres of open space and occasional benches under our shade trees for a myriad of active and passive recreational activities.